top of page

 • If a regional outage or disaster affects the primary location and the data there cannot be recovered, the Azure Storage team may decide to perform a geo-failover to the secondary region.

 • Data replication to the secondary region is performed asynchronously.
-Therefore, if a geo-failover is performed, some data loss is possible if the data can't be recovered from the primary region.
+Therefore, if a geo-failover is performed, some data loss is possible if the data can't be recovered from the primary area.

 • Transient failures, such as a network outage, will not trigger a storage failover.
 Design your application to be resilient to transient failures.
 Mitigation options include: